raspberrypilearning/lost-in-space/en/step_6.md

 --- /task ---

 --- task ---
-Can you code your rock sprite to bounce around the stage?
+Can you add code for your rock sprite so that the rock bounces around the stage?

 ![Testing a bouncing rock](images/space-bounce-test.png)